Kattana (KTN) Price Tops $5.41 on Exchanges

 Kattana (CURRENCY:KTN) traded down 6.9% against the dollar during the 24 hour period ending at 23:00 PM ET on September 18th.
+Kattana has a total market capitalization of $9.17 million and $52,855.00 worth of Kattana was traded on exchanges in the last 24 hours.
+Over the last week, Kattana has traded 0.1% higher against the dollar.
 One Kattana coin can currently be purchased for approximately $5.41 or 0.00011262 BTC on popular exchanges.
-Over the last week, Kattana has traded 0.1% higher against the dollar.
-Kattana has a total market capitalization of $9.17 million and $52,855.00 worth of Kattana was traded on exchanges in the last 24 hours.

 Here is how similar cryptocurrencies have performed over the last 24 hours: